ShauliTaragin/PokemonGame/README.md

 ## Plan and design of The Project

 Upon planning are project we would like to focus on 3 fields for which we wish to plan elaborately before we begin implementing code.

+The first and most important matter for us in this project is to communicate with the server only when we know the agent is on a pokemon or a node , and not just randomly moving.

+All of our planning will go towards this goal .
+That is we shall meticulously plan our algorithms to work with multi threads correspondingly inorder to achieve ultimate results with minimum moves.
 <li> Planning the main classes:</li>
 Our GraphAlgo and DiGraph classes will hold the shortest path algorithm and supporting functions.

-We had our dijkstra algorithm class and the MinHeap class.
+1. We will have our dijkstra algorithm class and the MinHeap class to implement the shortest path efficiently.
-We will also had a Node class which implements A basic node class.
+2. We will also have a Node class which implements A basic node class.
-We implemented some classes to help our game to run better.
-We implemented Edge class, GeoLocation class, Agent class, and Pokemon class.
+3. We shall implement Edge class, GeoLocation class, Agent class, and Pokemon class.
-We create Arena class that contain the other class and help us to reach every class from it.
+4. We find the need to create an "Arena" class that will contain the other classes and help us hold all the information elegantly.
+This way we will have a "module" class which we can work with very comfortably
-The class that controlled the game was the Play_game class that used the arena functions to run the game.
+5. There will be a class that will act as our "main class" and control the game.
+This class will communicate to all our project via the arena class.
-The Window class is basically show the live changes occurrences in the game.
+6. And of course for the sake of good order we will have a "Gui class" named window which will show the live changes occurring in the game.
 <br>

-**By the MVC design pattern principles the USER uses the Play_game class in order to control the modules and functions inside the Arena class that is used by the Window to show the user the changes in the game itself**
+***By the MVC design pattern principles the USER uses the Play_game class.
+He uses that class in order to control the modules and functions inside the Arena class.
+The class is also used by the Window to allow the user to kindly view the changes in the game itself***

 <li> Planning the method of implementation:</li>
 We will create a dictionary that every key is the Node Id and the value is the Node Object.